 We remain focused on securing renewable energy supply through power purchase agreements (PPAs) to support the decarbonization of our electricity supply.
 Our first PPA, for the offtake of 100 MW of renewable energy power from the Garden Plains Wind Farm, went into commercial operation in August of 2023.
-PPAs not only provide renewable energy to support grid decarbonization, but also generate carbon offset credits than can be utilized for Alberta TIER compliance.
+Additionally, we expect the PPA for the third-party Wild Rose 2 Wind Farm to be operational in the fourth quarter of 2025.
+PPAs provide renewable energy to support grid decarbonization, and generate carbon offset credits that can be utilized for Alberta TIER compliance.